adamsilver/fdpb/03-book-a-flight.md

 We'll cover off the other rules as we go.

 First, we need to hide (not remove!) the select box.
-It shouldn't be removed because it's the select box value that is sent to the server on submission.
+It shouldn't be removed because its value will be sent to the server on submission.
 To hide the select box we need to add:

 - a class of `visuallyhidden` to make it visually hidden with CSS
 - `aria-hidden="true"` so it's not perceivable by screen readers